 WASHINGTON — Federal lawmakers and their staffs are wrong to think that tax-credit bonds could cost-effectively replace tax-exempt municipal bonds as a source of financing for state and local governments' projects, Citi said in a recent report.

-Citi issued the 11-page research report after Senate Finance Committee chairman Max Baucus, D-Mont., last month called for Congress to consider alternatives to tax-exempt bonds to promote uniform subsidies for bondholders and after a Congressional Budget Office official claimed tax-credit bonds would be a better alternative to tax-exempts.
+Citi issued the seven-page research report after Senate Finance Committee chairman Max Baucus, D-Mont., last month called for Congress to consider alternatives to tax-exempt bonds to promote uniform subsidies for bondholders and after a Congressional Budget Office official claimed tax-credit bonds would be a better alternative to tax-exempts.

 Testifying at a hearing, the CBO official said some analysts suggest that only about 80% of the tax expenditures from tax-exempt bonds turns into lower borrowing costs for states and localities, while the remaining 20% is transferred to bondholders in higher tax brackets.
 In contrast, he said, the lost federal revenues from tax-credit bonds are entirely captured by states and localities.

 In addition, legislation introduced by Sen. Ron Wyden, D-Ore., that could end up in the transportation bill currently being negotiated by House and Senate conferees would authorize $50 billion over six years for tax-credit bonds to be used for transportation projects.

 But Citi said that tax-credit bonds are not really understood and have "severe shortfalls."
 The report, authored by analysts George Friedlander, Mikhail Foux and Vikram Rai, provides a primer on how tax-credit bonds work.
 The total income to investors from a new tax-credit bond would consist of a taxable coupon and a taxable tax credit.